Computing and Using Minimal Polynomials: Uses of Minimal Polynomials

-One can imagine a fast, randomized heuristic version of this algorithm: we replace the \textit{Main Loop} by the following steps: pick a random linear form $\ell$, and set $\mu = \sqfree(\minpoly{\ell,J})$; update $J = J+\ideal{\mu(\ell)}$.
-The following example shows that picking a single random linear form is not sufficient in some cases; in fact, in this example $n$ linearly independent linear forms must be used before the correct result is obtained.
+\begin{example} One might hope for a fast, randomized heuristic version of this algorithm: instead of the \textit{Main Loop} we pick a random linear form $\ell$, and set $\mu = \sqfree(\minpoly{\ell,J})$, and then update $J = J+\ideal{\mu(\ell)}$.
+The example here shows that a single random linear form is not always sufficient; indeed, for this example $n$ linearly independent linear forms must be used before the correct result is obtained.